bnadav/scraper/README.md

 * 404 id not found (empty body)
 * 405 error in record deletion (body contains error message)

-The content the is being indexed for a page is the content of the page's h1, h2, h3 and 'a' tags.
+The content that is being indexed for a page is the content of the 'h1', 'h2', 'h3' and 'a' tags.
-In response each of the above keys is mapped to an array of values ('h1' array of content etc...)
+In the response body of the Show and Index methods, each of the above keys is mapped to an array of values representing the content of instances of the corresponding tag, in the same order as found.

 The application was tested using ruby 2.2.3